 Translate iOS and Android files within one Crowdin project.
 Select one of the options suggested below, depending on your project specifications.

-Upload iOS and Android app files to one Crowdin project and select the Hide option via Settings > General tab.
+Upload iOS and Android app files to one Crowdin project and select the Hide option in the Settings tab.

 The system will detect the duplicated strings for both types of files (Android and iOS) and show such strings only in originally uploaded files.
 Once the originally uploaded string is translated, the hidden duplicates will share this translation.
 This way, translators will translate all the unique texts and won’t be translating duplicates.

 For more advanced project management consider using version branches, but select the Hide option instead of Show within a version branch.
 This will allow developers to download separate branches for iOS and Android with all the translated texts whenever necessary.